Chapter Four: The Player Turn

 If

-its turn as well, so tread carefully!
+his turn as well, so he should tread carefully!

 or otherwise operate a critical object (to pull a lever or slam